Aircloak/aircloak/air/docs/content/components.md

 ### Insights Datasource Connector

-Insights Datasource Connector (`IDC`) knows how to provide the data required by Insights Cloak to run a query.
+Insights Datasource Connector knows how to provide the data required by Insights Cloak to run a query.
 It connects to the database server hosting the datasource being queried and transfers the required data to Insights Cloak.
 Insights Datasource Connector, like Insights Cloak, does not permanently store any sensitive data.